 Shutdown the cluster.

-Make changes to the VoltDB catalog and/or deployment file (if desired).
+Make changes to the VoltDB schema, cluster configuration, and/or deployment file as desired.

 Restart the cluster in admin mode.